EstefaniaGN/Coffee_Import_USA/README.md

+>> About Dataset

+This dataset was created to provide information about the importation of coffee from Colombia to the USA from 2019 to 2024.
+The dataset includes the HS code, product description, year, month, value in USD, and quantity in KG.

+- Discover the historical trend of Colombian coffee imports to the USA.
+- Perform an analysis of the products that are imported in the highest quantities
+- Based on the collected data, draw some conclusions and perform an analysis.

 >>> The language program I worked on was SQL in BigQuery.
 The code presented is not related to Python.

 # Cleaning Data